 There are over 85 bird species found at the preserve, which makes it a great place for bird watching.
-You can also encounter 14 different types of butterflies and moths, 16 different types of dragonflies and damselflies and several amphibious animals including snakes, turtles, frogs and salamanders that call Lake Katherine home.
+You can also encounter 14 different types of butterflies and moths, 16 different types of dragonflies and damselflies, and several amphibious animals including snakes, turtles, frogs, and salamanders that call Lake Katherine home.
 Over 20 different mammals have been spotted at the preserve as well.
-The most common are deer, coyotes, squirrels and other small rodents.
+The most common are deer, coyotes, squirrels, and other small rodents.

 This beautiful man-made waterfall is located just east of the Nature Center.
 It is 300 feet in length and at the highest point is 30 feet.
 It joins up with the lake on the east side of the park and provides aeration for the lake.
 Even though this is a man-made structure, it fits wonderfully with the overall look and flow of the park.
-There are several areas where you can view the falls either standing on the trail or seated in one of the many park benches found in the park.
+There are several areas where you can view the falls either standing on the trail or seated on one of the many park benches found in the park.

 Lake Katherine is a Part of a Much Bigger Waterway

-Adjacent to the Lake to the north is the Cal-Sag Channel, which is a 16 mile long channel that connects to the Little Calumet River at the east end.
-The Little Calumet River is one of several tributaries (Little Calumet, Grand Calumet and Calumet Rivers) that link up to Lake Michigan on the south eastern side of Chicago and Cook County.
+Adjacent to the Lake to the north is the Cal-Sag Channel, which is a 16-mile-long channel that connects to the Little Calumet River at the east end.
+The Little Calumet River is one of several tributaries (Little Calumet, Grand Calumet, and Calumet Rivers) that link up to Lake Michigan on the southeastern side of Chicago and Cook County.
 The Cal-Sag was created in 1922 to change the flow of the Calumet Rivers to flow away from Lake Michigan, carrying with it waste water and runoff that once polluted the Lake.

-Along the Cal-Sag and Calumet Rivers you will find aeration mechanisms that help filter and oxygenate the system.
+Along the Cal-Sag and Calumet Rivers, you will find aeration mechanisms that help filter and oxygenate the system.
 Without this system, the rivers would not be able to support any aquatic life.
 The Rivers themselves are great to travel down via boat, but they are still heavily polluted.
 I would not swim or eat any fish that comes from these waterways.
 The IDNR and IEPA have a long way to go to clean up the pollution in these areas.

 Nature Preserves are Important

-It is important to visit these sites to learn about the on-going conservation efforts.
+It is important to visit these sites to learn about the ongoing conservation efforts.
 It is nice to see so many improvements to this site over the years.
 The Center is primarily funded as a non-profit through the city of Palos Heights.
 There are ways to get involved such as sponsoring an animal or dedicating one of the many park benches to the memory of a loved one.
 It is a nice little getaway close to the city to enjoy all that nature has to offer.
 I hope you enjoyed my visual tour of this peaceful place!